 Certain high school courses are designated as Advanced Placement (AP) or advanced.
-The requirements and expectations of these courses exceed those of regular gradelevel courses in a particular content area.
+The requirements and expectations of these courses exceed those of regular grade-level courses in a particular content area.
 High school students who have completed prerequisite courses are eligible for AP courses as well as Virtual Virginia AP courses.

 Students enrolled in an AP course are encouraged to take the AP exam for that course.
 Taking AP exams does not automatically enable a student to gain college credits.
+Credit award decisions are made by individual colleges.